Deepfake Detection that Generalizes Across Benchmarks: Experiments

-We hypothesized that representations that effectively exploit the latent space could help us improve generalization.
+\myparagraph{Uniformity and Alignment.} We hypothesized that representations that effectively exploit the latent space could help us improve generalization.
 We used uniformity and alignment loss~\cite{UniAlign}, leading to slower overfitting and better validation AUROC.
 We suppose that adding these losses helps to utilize the hyperspherical space more effectively, resulting in improved generalization.